 The basic understanding of the internal auditors’ role is one of fundamental “checks and balances’’ for sound corporate governance.
 A robust and objective internal auditor with the technical skills and knowledge in accordance to Institute of Internal Auditors (IIA) to identify problems with risk control and forms an opinion on the adequacy and effectiveness of systems of risk management and internal control.

 The internal auditor, on the other hand, seeks to advise Management on whether its operations have sound systems of risk management and internal controls.

 As a part of an audit function, the internal auditor also:

-The internal audit function of the Group is carried out by an external professional services firm, Messrs Lim Chong & Co., to assist the AC in discharging its duties and responsibilities.
+The internal audit function was outsourced and carried out by an independent firm, Messrs.
+Lim Chong & Co., to assist the AC in discharging its duties and responsibilities.

-Messrs Lim Chong & Co. provides independent and objective assurance on areas of operations reviewed, a nd advice on best practices that will improve and add value to the Group.
-Internal audit activities are aligned to the strategic plan/objectives of the Company.
+Messrs.
+Lim Chong & Co. provides independent and objective assurance on areas of operations reviewed, and advice on best practices that will improve and add value to the Group.
+The internal audit activities are aligned to the strategic plan/objectives of the Company.

 During the financial year, Internal Auditors had conducted the following audits as per the approved internal audit plan:-

-The fee incurred for internal audit function of the Group for the financial year ended 31 December 2018 was RM30,000.00.
+The fee incurred for internal audit function of the Group for the financial year ended 31 December 2020 amounted to RM30,000.00.

 During the financial year, the Board, through the Nomination and Remuneration Committee had reviewed the term of office and assessed the performance of the AC on 22 February 2021.
 The Board was satisfied that the AC and its members have has discharged their duties in accordance with the AC’s Terms of Reference.